PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ### UX Rule

 - Show the current entity as the first legal entity by default.
+Current legal entity can't be deleted.
 - Same name aggregate report can be allowed to add.
 - If a user wants to add another related entity, he can do that.
   - On click of the first add button, open the dropdown of related entity.